dpEmu/dpEmu/docs/usage.rst

 dpEmu consists of three components:

-  * A system for building an error generator
+  * A system for building error generators
-  * A system for running the AI models with different error parameters
+  * A system for running the ML models with different error parameters
   * Tools for visualizing the results